stuartjsmith/binarydetailer/README.md

 ![Screenshot 3](data/screenshots/Completed-csv.jpg "Completed CSV File")
 ___

+### Arguments

+'config' - This requires an XML passed after the config argument.
+This will compare the binaries against the XML and group common binaries together.
+See "GroupingConfigExample.xml"
+'doc' - This will create a word document table of the data.
+This requires a Microsoft Office install on the machine executing.

+Example argument: BinaryDetailer.exe "C:\Program Files\dotnet\sdk\6.0.400" config "C:\BinaryDetailer\GroupingConfigExample.xml" doc

 ## Contribute

 Congratulations!
 You’re up and running.
 Now you can begin using and contributing your fixes and new features to the project.